tisztamo/Junior/prompt.md

 Fix the following issue!

-Display the prompt before the confirmation!
+Seems like the prompt is not being sent to the api.

 # Output Format